MadKudu/developers/source/index.html.md

-properties.is_student | boolean | true if the email is identified as a student email properties.is_spam | boolean | true if the email is identified as a spam email properties.is_personal_email | boolean | true if the email is identified as a personal (or disposable) email address (e.g. gmail.com) properties.customer_fit.segment | string | How close is this customer from your ideal customer profile? properties.customer_fit.top_signals | array | An array of signals explaining the customer_fit segment
+properties.is_student | boolean | true if the email is identified as a student email properties.is_spam | boolean | true if the email is identified as a spam email properties.is_personal_email | boolean | true if the email is identified as a personal (or disposable) email address (e.g. gmail.com) properties.customer_fit | object | The standard MadKudu customer fit fields properties.customer_fit.segment | string | The standard MadKudu Customer Fit segment which is either "low", "medium", "good" or "very good" propoerties.customer_fit.score | number | The standard MadKudu Customer Fit score which ranges from 0 to 100 properties.customer_fit.top_signals | array | The standard MadKudu Customer Fit signals presented in array format where each signal line is shown in name, value and type properties.customer_fit.top_signals_formatted | string | The standard MadKudu Customer Fit signals presented all in one string

 ### Company properties